morganstanley/cpx-training/site/README.md

 ### Develop

-Clone this repo and change directory into `/site`.
+Clone this repo and change directory into `/site` and run:
 ```
 npm install
 ```